imanejerrari-etu-bit/rpo-controller/README.md

-# RPO Controller — Experiment Replication Package
+RPO Controller — Experiment Replication Package
 PI adaptive write-behind controller for Kubernetes databases.
-Companion code for the paper *"An Adaptive Write-Behind Interval Controller for Kubernetes Databases: SLA-Driven RPO Management via PI Feedback Control"*.
+Companion code for the paper "An Adaptive Write-Behind Interval Controller for Kubernetes Databases: SLA-Driven RPO Management via PI Feedback Control".
 ---

-## Citation
+Citation
 If you use this code, please cite:
 > Jerrari I, Assayad I. "An Adaptive Write-Behind Interval Controller for
 > Kubernetes Databases: SLA-Driven RPO Management via PI Feedback Control."
 > *Computing* (Springer), [under revision].
 ---

-## A note on result file naming
+A note on result file naming
 Some run numbers (e.g. `run06`, `run13`, `run14`, `run15`) appear with
-**two different TPS values** in the filename, e.g.
+two different TPS values in the filename, e.g.
 `mongodb_run06_236tps.json` and `mongodb_run06_320tps.json`.
 This is not
-a duplicate or a data-entry error: the two files correspond to **two different workload generators run under the same run index**:
+a duplicate or a data-entry error: the two files correspond to two different workload generators run under the same run index:

-- The file **without** a `workload_source` field (e.g. `..._320tps.json`)
+The file without a `workload_source` field (e.g. `..._320tps.json`)
 is from the main campaign, driven by the custom token-bucket generator described in `experiments/workload.py`.
-- The file **with** `"workload_source": "ycsb-0.17.0"` in its JSON header (e.g. `..._236tps.json`) is from the YCSB replication study reported in the paper's evaluation section, which reuses the same run indices under a different load generator to test cross-generator generalisation.
+The file with `"workload_source": "ycsb-0.17.0"` in its JSON header (e.g. `..._236tps.json`) is from the YCSB replication study reported in the paper's evaluation section, which reuses the same run indices under a different load generator to test cross-generator generalisation.
 Inspect the top-level `workload_source` key of any result file to determine which experiment it belongs to.
 ---

-## Repository Structure
+Repository Structure
 ```
 rpo-controller/
 ├── rpo_controller/          # Core library